JamalMays6/Sudden-Network-Slowness/README.md

 # 📉 Sudden Network Slowness

-In this project, we investigate and respond to unusual internal port-scan activity that resulted in sudden network slowdowns within a cloud-based environment.
+In this project, I investigate and respond to unusual internal port-scan activity that resulted in sudden network slowdowns within a cloud-based environment.

 _**Inception State:**_ the environment shows signs of degraded network performance with no clear cause identified.
 There are no existing indicators of compromise or known malicious activity, and the impacted virtual machine is still connected to the network.